 In times of weak markets and decline of demand for the Group’s products, decisive actions and savings packages throughout the Group have proven that Electrolux can quickly adjust its cost structure.

-A number of the markets served by Electrolux are experiencing strong price competition.
-This is particularly severe in the low-cost segments and in product categories with a great deal of overcapacity.
-In 2014, pressure on prices continued to be evident in some of the Group’s major markets.
-Some sales promotions continued to be evident in the North American market, at the same time as prices continued to be under pressure in Europe, although at a lower level than in the previous year.
-In Latin America, higher inflation combined with currency fluctuations resulted in Electrolux carrying out several price increases to offset the negative effect.
-Price pressure in Australia increased towards the end of the year.
+A number of the Electrolux markets are experiencing price competition.
+This is particularly evident in the low-cost segments and in product categories with a great deal of overcapacity.
+In 2015, prices continued to be under pressure in some of the Group’s major markets in Europe.
+In Latin America, high inflation combined with currency rate fluctuations resulted in Electrolux carrying out several price increases to offset the negative effect.

 |Variable cost to sales||77%|